Management of the mountain pine beetle

 Priorities

-Not all forested lands with mountain pine beetles require management.
-Numerous factors are considered first, including:
+Not all forested lands with mountain pine beetle mortality require management.
+Numerous factors are considered prior to management action, including:

 • Susceptible pine volumes at risk